-The Oregon Transfer Project – a qualitative study of first-generation Oregon community college (CC) students’ transfer knowledge and advising experience in the context of shifting state legislation.
-Baseline data was collected in Fall 2018 and preliminary findings are published in the forthcoming edited volume, At the Intersection: Unpacking the Experiences of First-Generation College Students Today (Stylus Publishing, April 30, 2021).
+Oregon Transfer Project – A qualitative study of first-generation Oregon community college (CC) students’ transfer knowledge and advising experience in the context of shifting state legislation.
+Baseline data was collected in Fall 2018 and preliminary findings are published in the edited volume, At the Intersection: Unpacking the Experiences of First-Generation College Students Today (Stylus Publishing, 2021).
 Data collection will continue over multiple years to determine the efficacy of changing legislation, inform policy revision, and generate knowledge regarding CC transfer among first generation students.

 Oregon State Legislature, Senate Interim Committee on Education.
 Expert Perspectives on Community College to University Transfer Systems.
 September 16, 2019 (Oregon Transfer Project at minute 20:16)

 Documenting Racial Transfer Gaps – This research used a nationally representative sample of students drawn from the Beginning Post-secondary Students Longitudinal Study (BPS:12/14) to quantitatively document transfer gaps.
 The study examined inequities in early transfer among racial/ethnic groups and explored implications for transfer partnerships.
-Results are published in Empirical and Practical Implications for Documenting Early Racial Transfer Gaps (New Directions for Community Colleges (NDCC): Transfer Partnerships for More Equitable Outcomes).
+Results are published in Empirical and Practical Implications for Documenting Early Racial Transfer Gaps.

-Questioning Assumptions about Accessible Bachelor’s Granting Institutions – This project identifies and problematizes assumptions about bachelor’s granting broadly accessible institutions (BAIs) including: (a) enough is known about BAIs, (b) elite universities provide a higher quality educational experience when compared to BAIs, and (c) accessible institutions are a monolithic group.
-In doing so, we draw from the Integrated Postsecondary Education Data System (IPEDS) to provide a summary of relevant empirical findings and data specific to bachelor’s granting BAIs.
-We conclude with implications for institutional leaders and policy makers and call for additional equity-centered research and policy work on BAIs.
-To be published in the forthcoming edited volume, Unlocking Opportunity through Broadly Accessible Institutions (Routledge Press, 2021).
+Questioning Assumptions about Accessible Bachelor’s Granting Institutions – A project that identified and problematized assumptions about broadly accessible bachelor’s granting institutions (BAIs) including: (a) enough is known about BAIs, (b) elite universities provide a higher quality educational experience when compared to BAIs, and (c) accessible institutions are a monolithic group.
+Research drew from the Integrated Postsecondary Education Data System (IPEDS) to provide a summary of relevant empirical findings and data specific to bachelor’s granting BAIs.
+In addition, the project explored implications for institutional leaders and policy makers and called for additional equity-centered research and policy work on BAIs.
+Published in the edited volume, Unlocking Opportunity through Broadly Accessible Institutions (Routledge Press, 2022).